The picture in this post is from an album cover that was reportedly prepared for the band, The Talking Heads.

 “I learned a long time ago that it pays to feed the Street.”

-The “Honest” CEO and Global Head of Alternative Asset Management
+The “Honest” Global Head of Alternative Asset Management

-In the process of trying to get good insight into a competitor’s hedge fund portfolio for a prospect presentation, I had a meeting with the ex-head of Global Alternative Asset Management for the firm that had created the hedge fund portfolio I was analyzing.
+In the process of trying to get good insight into a competitor’s alternatives portfolio for a prospect presentation, I had a meeting with the ex-head of Global Alternative Asset Management for the firm that had created the alternative funds I was analyzing.
 Perfect, I thought, he led the group that created all of the products.
 After I gave him a brief overview, he smiled and said,

-“If we could sell them, they were good.”
+“If we could sell it, it was good.”